TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 5/Ephesians 5.19.md

 ---

-speaking one to another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord;
+speaking to one another in psalms, hymns, and spiritual songs; singing, and making melody in your heart to the Lord;